aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ### Data serialization

 ???+ note "Current limitations"
-    1. No support for data slicing `field.subfield[0:2]`.
-    2. No support for accessing fields within a `list`.
-    3. Python classes, `Dataclasses`, and `Pydantic models` are not supported yet.
+    1. Python classes, `Dataclasses`, and `Pydantic models` are not supported yet.

 Before we traverse the data structure, we perform two important operations on input data: